CenterEdge/Yardarm/README.md

   - Uses Roslyn to compile directly in memory
 - Built-in NuGet support
   - Generate valid `.nupkg` files directly, with correct dependencies
+  - Target multiple framework versions in one package automatically
   - Automatically restore packages required for compilation
 - Highly extensible SDK generation
   - Built around plugable extensions that add additional features or modify the C# code used for compilation